Siddhachakra

 Siddhachakra is a popular yantra or mandala (mystical diagram) used for worship in Jainism.
-It is also known as Navapada in the Svetambara tradition and Navadevta in the Digambara tradition.
-In the Svetambara tradition it is associated with the Namokar Mantra.
+It is also known as Navapada in the Śvetāmbara tradition and Navadevta in the Digambara tradition.
+In the Śvetāmbara tradition it is associated with the Namokar Mantra.
 It is related to the legend of King Shripala and his wife Mayanasundari.
 It is depicted as a Kalasha with the core of a blossomed lotus representing Navapada in the centre surrounded by guarding deities on petals.
 It is used in some rituals.

 Etymology

 Siddha refers to a liberated soul, while chakra means wheel.
 It is believed that worshiping Siddhachakra results in freedom from the cycles of life within a universal 'wheel' known as nirvana.
 It also means a 'circle of perfection'.
 Navapada means 'nine petals' in reference to the centre of the yantra, while Navadevta means 'nine deities'.
 It is also described as a 'saint wheel'.

 History

-The two major sects of Jainism, Svetambara and Digambara, differ in their concept of Siddhachakra.
+The two major sects of Jainism, Śvetāmbara and Digambara, differ in their concept of Siddhachakra.
 The first five deities, known as the Panch Parmeshthi (five supreme beings) are the same in both traditions while the other four are different.
-They were traditionally known as Navapada in the Svetambara tradition and Navadevta in the Digambara tradition.
+They were traditionally known as Navapada in the Śvetāmbara tradition and Navadevta in the Digambara tradition.